 To use the Postgres Expert wizard select the Postgres Expert option from the Management menu in the PEM client.
-When the wizard's Welcome window opens, click Next to continue.
+When the wizard's Welcome window opens (see Figure 11.1), click Next to continue.

-Fig. 1: The Postgres Expert Welcome dialog
+Figure 11.1 - The Postgres Expert Welcome dialog.

-The wizard displays a tree control that allows you to choose the Experts and Rules with which Postgres Expert will evaluate the specified server or database.
+The wizard displays a tree control that allows you to choose the Experts and Rules with which Postgres Expert will evaluate the specified server or database (see Figure 11.2).